-Water scarcity is when we cannot meet our water needs.
-It can happen because demand is greater than supply or because inadequate infrastructure hampers distribution.
+Water scarcity occurs when we cannot meet our water needs.
+It can happen if demand is greater than supply or because inadequate infrastructure hampers distribution.
 Water scarcity happens in countries, regions, and communities on all continents and affects a third of the world’s population for at least parts of the year.

-When tracking the work to meet the Sustainable Development Goals, the term ‘water stressed’ is used for when ‘more than 25 per cent of the renewable freshwater resources are withdrawn’.
+When tracking the progress of the Sustainable Development Goals, the UN utilizes the term ‘water stressed’ when a ‘territory withdraws more than 25 percent of their renewable freshwater resources’.

-In some parts of the world, such as northern Africa, the Middle East and western Asia, many countries withdraw all their renewable water resources every year.
-Sometimes more.
-Much more.
-In extreme cases, certain countries withdraw ten times their renewable water resources in a year, meaning that they rely heavily on non-renewable resources to meet their water needs.
-If no action is taken, these countries are effectively heading straight for a humanitarian disaster when all water resources are eventually depleted.
+In some parts of the world, such as northern Africa, the Middle East, and western Asia, some countries will withdraw all of their renewable water resources on a yearly basis.
+Sometimes, they withdraw more, sometimes much more.
+In extreme cases, a country will withdraw more than ten times their renewable water resources in one year, forcing them to rely heavily on non-renewable resources to meet their water needs.
+If no action is taken to alter this practice, these countries will face a large scale humanitarian disaster, as all water resources will eventually become fully depleted.